victormc-mc/explore-pipolin.github.io/README.md

 >and variability of pipolins among a wide range of pathogenic *Escherichia
 >coli* strains. *bioRxiv*, 2020](https://www.biorxiv.org/content/10.1101/2020.04.24.059261v1)

- **ExplorePipolin** is a search tool that identifies and analyses pipolins within bacterial genome.

 # Table of contents

 * [Requirements](#requirements)